uneeb125/myneovim/README.md

 ## Installing neovim form source
 This config works best when neovim is installed form source.

-Here is how to instal from `source`:
+Here is how to install from `source`:

 ```sh
 git clone https://github.com/neovim/neovim.git